scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - Signing ceremony and introduction - improved text
 - Clarified why a CA must have an ISD-AS number assigned
+- Mention Active Discovery as a TRC discovery mechanism

 ## draft-dekater-scion-pki-08
 {:numbered="false"}